 Rather than being digested and broken down, lectins survive the mammalian digestive system; this allows things like seeds to pass through a mammal's gut and still germinate.
 Lectins are particularly high in seeds.

 However, to people, this may lead to gastrointestinal distress.
 Because we do not digest them, our bodies see them as foreign objects and produce antibodies to "attack" them; in other words, they trigger an immune system reaction.[6, 7]

 Are Lectins Bad for You?

-Research strongly suggests that consuming high amounts of lectins can cause health problems in some people who have a genetic sensitivity to them.
-The problem is that most people do not know their genetic makeup — only that they experience health concerns.
+Research strongly suggests that consuming high amounts of lectins can cause health concerns in some people who have a genetic sensitivity to them.
+The concern is that most people do not know their genetic makeup — only that they experience health concerns.